Youssef-obr/3d-reconstruction-photogrammetry/README.md

 ## Absolute Orientation with LoFTR

-After validating the base geometric algorithm, LoFTR was added to automatically match points between real images.
+After validating the base geometric algorithm, **LoFTR** was added to automatically match points between real images.

 SIFT was first tested, but it did not provide sufficiently stable correspondences for the absolute-orientation setup, especially on low-texture areas and repeated patterns.
-LoFTR gave more reliable matches by using a more global image-matching strategy.
+LoFTR gave more reliable matches by using a neural-network-based approach.
+Instead of relying only on local keypoints and gradient descriptors, LoFTR uses convolutional features and transformer-based attention to match image regions with more global context.

 The absolute-orientation pipeline with LoFTR follows these steps: